Merrick School of Business Resources

 Our faculty blend theory and practice in the classroom and go beyond traditional methods of teaching to deliver a practical and well-rounded educational experience.

 The Office of the Dean is dedicated to serving the needs of our students, faculty and staff.
 The Dean's Office is the central hub for all things academic in the Merrick School of Business.

-The Centers in the Merrick School of Business, forge connections with the surrounding communities providing special research and study opportunities for students, faculty in a wide range of business fields.
+The Centers in the Merrick School of Business, forge connections with the surrounding communities providing special research and study opportunities for students and faculty in a wide range of business fields.

-There is so much going on in the School of Business that we love telling the world.
+We love telling the world the exciting things that are going on in the School of Business.
 Here is a link to our recent news releases.

 The School of Business is currently using social media to tell our story and promote our activities, students and faculty.
 In the footer of our website, you will find all of the social media channels we use.

 Graduate students who have excelled in their respective programs are invited to join one of the five honor societies associated with the school.

 Go to the the Honor Societies page for more information.